sainadh656/Movies-Recommendation-System/README.md

 The app will be accessible online for free via a hosting platform such as Render or PythonAnywhere.

 2. Functional Requirements:

-  1.User Input
+   1. User Input

       A form for the user to enter a movie title.

       A submit button to trigger recommendations.

-  2.Recommendation Engine
+   2. Recommendation Engine

       Load movie dataset from a CSV file (e.g., movies.csv).

       Use TF-IDF vectorization + cosine similarity to compute similarity between movies.

       Display vote_average as ratings alongside each recommendation.

-  3.Result Display
+    3. Result Display

        Show a list of recommended movies in a table or card layout (Bootstrap styling).

        Include movie title and rating.

-  4.Error Handling
+    4. Error Handling

        If the entered movie does not exist, show a “Movie not found” message.

        Handle empty input by prompting the user to enter a title.

 3. Non-Functional Requirements:

-   1.Performance
+   1. Performance
         Should return recommendations within 2 seconds for datasets up to ~10,000 movies.

-   2.Usability
+   2. Usability
         Mobile-friendly design using Bootstrap.

-   3.Availability
+   3. Availability
         Hosted online on a free platform, accessible via a public URL.

-4. Technology Stack:
+5. Technology Stack:

-    Backend: Python (Flask)
+      **Backend** : Python (Flask)

-    Frontend: HTML, CSS, Bootstrap
+      **Frontend** : HTML, CSS, Bootstrap

-    Data Handling: Pandas
+      **Data Handling** : Pandas

-    Machine Learning: Scikit-learn (TF-IDF, cosine similarity)
+      **Machine Learning** : Scikit-learn (TF-IDF, cosine similarity)

-5. Folder Structure
+7. Folder Structure

     movie_recommender

-    app.py
+   - app.py

-    requirements.txt
+   - requirements.txt

-    movies.csv
+   - movies.csv

-    templates/
+   - templates/

-      index.html
+     -- index.html

-    static/
+   - static/

-       style.css
+     -- style.css

-6. Installation Requirements:
+9. Installation Requirements:

-   1.Install Python 3.x
+   1. Install Python 3.x

-   2.Install dependencies
+   2. Install dependencies

-      pip install flask pandas scikit-learn gunicorn 3.Have a CSV dataset (movies.csv) with columns like: title, overview, vote_average
+     - pip install flask pandas scikit-learn gunicorn

+   3. Have a CSV dataset (movies.csv) with columns like:

+     - title, overview, vote_average

-7. Usage
+11. Usage

-   python app.py
+    - python app.py